 Undercapitalized, the venture came to a halt by the summer of 1860.
-In the Spring of 1863, Urbana resuscitated the project by offering the assets to a New York entrepreneur who expeditiously saw the project through to the extent oflinking Urbana with the Illinois Central.
-Cunningham described the opening event: ” … on the 17th day of August, 1863, the one car -the total of the rolling stock of the corporation -propelled by a team of mules, rolled into Urbana from the West.”
+In the spring of 1863, Urbana resuscitated the project by offering the assets to a New York entrepreneur who expeditiously saw the project through to the extent of linking Urbana with the Illinois Central.
+Cunningham described the opening event: “… on the 17th day of August, 1863, the one car – the total of the rolling stock of the corporation – propelled by a team of mules, rolled into Urbana from the West.”
 “The railroad,” he continued, “was north more than it cost Urbana.”

 That and the new court house probably saved the city.
 The stone arch bridge which carried the tracks across the Boneyard survived, albeit in a most neglected condition, long enough to be restored in 1981 by the Champaign Park District.
-It can be seen today in the mini-park located on the northwest comer of Springfield Avenue and Second Street.
+It can be seen today in the mini-park located at the comer of Springfield Avenue and Second Street.

 In the meantime, following its incorporation in 1857, the village of West Urbana embarked upon its four-year experience of incorporation under the name “Village of West Urbana.”
 That lasted until 1861 when Champaign received its charter of incorporation as a city.
 From that point forward, the cities have remained like Siamese twins, separate but joined.